 Membership: To be eligible for membership a person must pay annual dues.
 Dues are currently $20 annually.
 The treasurer collects dues at in-person meetings and accepts those mailed to her address.
 Membership status is required to vote in the annual officer elections or to vote on any item brought to the membership that requires membership approval.

 Officers are president, vice president, secretary and treasurer.

-Executive Committee is composed of officers and three at-large members who are recruited on a volunteer basis from the general membership.
+Executive Committee is composed of officers and two at-large members who are recruited on a volunteer basis from the general membership.
 This committee meets as needed.

 The Annual Meeting is held in December each year, at which time the members elect officers for the new calendar year and vote on any matters that require membership approval.

 The Nominating Committee is appointed by the president two months before the Annual Meeting.
-The committee is composed of three (3) WGG members who are not current office holders.
+The committee is composed of three (3) WGG members including the two at-large Executive Committee members.
 The committee will call for officer nominations by the members four weeks before the Annual Meeting.
 Two weeks before the meeting, the Nominating Committee will present the slate of officers to WGG membership to be voted upon at the Annual Meeting.
 Nominations will be accepted from the floor at the Annual Meeting.

 Term of Office is one year to begin on January 1st following the election at the Annual Meeting.
 Currently there are no limits on how long a committee member can serve.

 WGG Meetings are held once a month (usually on the 1st Monday of each month).
 During election years monthly meetings are suspended (typically June through November) to allow for volunteer workdays.